mcmah309/containeryard/README.md

 \`\`\`

 ---
 Click [here](https://raw.githubusercontent.com/mcmah309/yard_module_repository/refs/heads/master/dependent/apt/bash_interactive/flavors/mcmah309/mcmah309.md) for an example.
 Alternatively the `yaml` configuration block can be omitted.
-Or if both the `yaml` and `dockerfile`/`containerfile` blocks are omitted, then the file is just interpreted as a regular Containerfile without any configuration.
+Or if both the `yaml` and `dockerfile`/`containerfile` blocks are omitted, then the file is just interpreted as a regular Containerfile without any configuration (example [here](https://github.com/mcmah309/containeryard/blob/master/examples/local_python_dev_with_cuda/local.Containerfile)).

 ## Installation